reexjungle/xcal/README.md

 ### Contents of Download Package

 The download package contains source codes and versioning files of xCal.
-It is also worth mentioning here that xCal is a .NET project and thus source files are logically arrange according to respective project files (\*.csproj), which in turn are linked to a single solution file (\*.sln) as illustrated below:
+It is also worth mentioning here that xCal is a .NET project and thus source files are logically associated to respective project files (\*.csproj), which in turn are linked to a single solution file (\*.sln) as illustrated below:

 ```
 solution/